 This Mother's Day is extra special for all of us at Kinn as I welcome my first baby girl in July.
-To celebrate this special holiday, I sat down with few of our muse that I look up to.
+To celebrate this special holiday, I sat down with a mother that I look up to.

 Meet Sari Azout--she is a Partner at Level Ventures, passionate in investing in teams reimagining outdated industries, and building businesses rooted in customer empathy.
 Sari’s mission is to bring more humanity and creativity to technology & business.

 I first read about Sari through Fashion Mamas, a community for dynamic mothers who work in fashion, art, design, media, and entertainment founded by Natalie Alcala.
 The more I read about Sari, I had to connect to learn more about how she blazes through being a mother, entrepreneur, investor and so much more.